robinp1k2/frontend-nanodegree-arcade-game/README.md

 How to Play
 -----------
-- The goal is to guider your player past enemies to reach a lake.
+- The goal is to guide your player past enemies to reach a lake.
 Use arrow keys to navigate your player.
 - Your player starts on the grassy lawn.
 The enemies are moving along a stone path which you must cross to reach the lake.
 Keep your player away from the enemies.
 - Each time you sucessfully cross the path and reach the lake you will get a point.
 Press the "home" button to try again for more points.
 - If an enemy "gets" you then you will lose a point and be moved back to the lawn.